Eucalyptus Kybeanensis is not available in 1 litre pots.

-Birds enjoy roosting in Eucalyptus trees and Pheasants like rootling around underneath them.
+- Birds enjoy roosting in Eucalyptus trees and Pheasants like rooting around underneath them.

 - Tolerant of cold and exposed growing environments inland.
 However, E. kybeanensis has a very fine, fibrous root system, which can be easily de-stabilised on windy sites.
 It may be necessary to keep the tree pruned for its first couple of growing seasons to ensure good root establishment, before allowing it to grow taller into maturity.
 Prune every spring, to develop a compact, bushy head.
 Thick bark chip mulch, to a depth of 150 mm (6 inches) is essential to assist with good establishment

-- Tolerant of arrid environments, poor stoney dry soils once established.
+- Tolerant of arid environments, poor stony dry soils once established.
 It is essential that your Euc. is given lots of water during its establishment phase before you abandon it to its fate.
 The tree needs to establish a good root system before it can survive in these challenging conditions.

 Pot Culture outdoors: E. kybeanensis can be grown in terrace pots, but do not be tempted to over-pot it, as the fine rootsystem will not develop properly.
 Grow in air-pot containers and increase the pot size gradually.
 For information on how to grow Eucs in pots, see out ‘How to’ pages here